wecarsoniv/augmented-pca/README.md

 ![local inference diagram](docs/images/local_inference_diagram.png)

-Here, $X$ represents the matrix of primary data, $Y$ represents the matrix of augmenting data, $\theta$ are the loadings, $\mathcal{L}$ is the log-likelihood, and $\mathcal{D}$ is the augmenting objective.
-Because the local variables are included in the augmenting objective, given new data we must know $\X_{new}$ *and* augmenting data $Y_{new}$ to obtain factors $S_{new}$.
+Because the local variables are included in the augmenting objective, given new data we must have both primary *and* augmenting data to obtain factors.
 Thus, the local inference strategy should only be used for inference on new data when both primary and augmenting data are available.
 Below we show an example of how to fit a sAPCA model with local approximate inference strategy to training data and obtain factors for test data.

 ```python
 # Import numpy